 Prediction: You want an easy solution to one/both of the previous two problems.

 Well, if we combine those problems with Google Calendar, we have a really handy solution.
 However, before we get there, we need to cover some basics.

-It’s not reasonable to assume you can clean the whole house once a week if you’re a busy step mom or fighting a chronic illness.
+It’s not reasonable to assume you can clean the whole house once a week if you’re a busy stepmom or fighting a chronic illness.
 The Small Chunks Cleaning method takes that into account and utilizes an amazing, free, accessible technology to keep you on track and help your house stay spotless.

-You’ll find a lot of my advice starts with make a plan.
+You’ll find a lot of my advice starts with making a plan.
 Granted, making a plan will never likely cover all circumstances.
 But it puts you in the right frame of mind to move forward and prepares you to think critically about what you might or might not face.

 In this case, you need to know what your limitations are and how to navigate them.

 If you can’t clean a full bathroom in one day, don’t plan on doing it.
 You’re setting yourself up for failure.
 If your step kids come home on Wednesday afternoon, it probably doesn’t make sense to clean the kitchen floors on Wednesday morning.

 - Are there days/times I am not available for housework?
 This could be because you’re working.
 Or you have a standing appointment.
 Perhaps there are times you feel worse (I cannot function as well in the morning).